|About Us News Resources Login Become a member Help Search|

 Chapter 3 ~ Rise III

-It was a tranquil night on the shore of Balar, the only sounds the chirping of crickets outside in treble accompaniment to the call of the toads and the distant waves beneath the steady regard of the moon.
-The full face of Ithil shone down upon the quieted city, slanting to the east now as he began his slow descent in the young hours after midnight.
-But for some, the night did little to bring the peace they sought.
+It was a tranquil night on the shore of Balar, the only sounds the chirping of crickets outside in treble accompaniment to the call of the toads and the distant waves.
+The full face of the moon shone down upon the quieted city, slanting to the east now as he began his slow descent in the young hours after midnight.
+But for some the night did little to bring the peace they sought.

-At last Lóriel sat up in bed, inexplicably cold.
-Oropher still sat motionless at the window seat, the latticework thrust back to allow him an unimpeded view of the stars they loved so much over the dormant landscape of the back gardens.
-Silvery moonlight over the contours of the sleek but powerful form that complemented his intractably independent mind, his hair loose and untended about his shoulders.
+At last, Lóriel sat up in bed, inexplicably cold.
+Oropher still sat motionless at the window seat, the latticework thrust back to allow him an unimpeded view of the stars they loved so much.
+Silvery moonlight played over the contours of the sleek but powerful form that complemented his intractably independent mind, his hair loose and untended about his shoulders.
 She could see a kind of bittersweet pain on his strong features, infatuated with an idea and yet held from realizing it.

 “He laughed today,” he said, turning toward her at last.
 “Did you hear?”

 “Yes.”
 Quietly she crushed the airy coverlet in her hands.
-Their son’s disposition had been the cause of many a sleepless night for both of them, for it had only seemed to worsen after Sirion.
+Their son’s disposition had been the cause of many a sleepless night for both of them.
 The sudden turn for the better that evening had by no means gone unnoticed.
 “You believe it was the thought of leaving that wrought the change?”

-“Can I believe otherwise?
-Upon these shores we have barely room enough to breathe,” he maintained, his voice low but with a marked discontent, like the quiet rumble of distant thunder.
+“Can I believe otherwise?”
+His voice was low but betrayed his discontent, like the quiet rumble of distant thunder.
 “Do not think I insist upon this course for myself alone.
-I see in my mind’s eye what he can become, and it breaks my heart to see his growth curtailed.”
+I see in my mind’s eye what he can become, and it breaks my heart to see what they have done to him.”

-“This is not a foundation so much as thralldom,” Oropher said, knowing her thoughts.
-“If he were shut in a box, would you leave him to grow accustomed to such a life lest he feel insecure?
-He deserves better than the life of a lackey, appointed someday as a fair page to wait hand and foot upon some lordly Golodh.”
+“This refuge is little better than a prison,” Oropher said, knowing her thoughts.
+“If he were shut in a box, would you leave him to grow accustomed to it?
+He deserves better than the life of a lackey, admired only as a curiosity, a trophy gathered into the household of some lordly Exile.”
 He squirmed uncomfortably at the very thought, perhaps hearing again the muttered comments, the covetous sidelong glances turned upon them at court.
 Gil-galad himself had already offered their son a place in his household, an offer Thranduil had courteously declined of his own will.
-Lóriel knew it would do her heart no good to see him humbled so far as to finally accept such a position, fully subject at last to the long shadows cast by the Exiles.
+Lóriel knew it would do her heart no good to see him humbled so far as to finally accept such a position, fully subject at last to the long shadows cast by the Valinorrim.
 She could not stand to see any living thing in chains, let alone her own son.

-Pushing aside the bedding, she put her feet to the floor and drew near to lay a fond kiss between her husband’s eyes.
-“Have no fears for me,” she said, as she sat down with him and he gathered her into his lap, her golden hair mingling with his silver.
-“No road shall daunt me, if I follow you.”
+Pushing aside the bedding, she put her feet to the floor and drew near to lay a fond kiss on her husband’s brow.
+“Have no fears for me,” she said as she sat down with him and he gathered her into his lap, her golden hair mingling with his silver.
+“No road shall daunt me if I follow you.”

 She felt his unspoken thanks, conveyed through touch rather than words.
 She always felt young again in his arms, for indeed she had been little more than a child when she was wed to him.
-Lord Thalos had been reluctant to release the hand of his only daughter who had barely attained the limits of her majority, but Oropher had marked her for his own long before, maintaining as respectful a distance as burgeoning love will allow until the demands of propriety be appeased.
-Nor had any other suitors dared pursue her while she stood in his fair shadow, to her father’s acute consternation.
-But never had she harbored regrets.
-She felt him lay a kiss deep in her hair, neither wishing yet to break the fragile silence.
+Lord Thalos had been reluctant to release the hand of his only daughter who had barely attained the limits of her majority, but Oropher had marked her for his own, maintaining as respectful a distance as burgeoning love will allow until the demands of propriety be appeased.
+Nor had any other suitors dared pursue her while she stood in his shadow, to her father’s acute consternation.
+But she had never harbored regrets.
+She felt him lay a kiss deep in her hair, neither wishing to break the fragile silence.

-Before them in the sky shone the newest and brightest star just rising above the eastern horizon, the Gil-Estel, a celestial sign unlooked-for, a light they recognized as the selfsame Silmaril of Lúthien for which Dior was slain and Doriath had fallen.
-At first it had been a painful reminder of all they had suffered, of the demise of their nation; but in time its distant brilliance had seemed to herald instead a reversal of past misfortunes, a promise of the Belain to yet bring good out of ill.
-In any event, it heralded change, and none knew if such boded well for what Realms in Exile remained.
+The newest and brightest star was just rising above the eastern horizon, Gil-Estel, a celestial sign unlooked-for, a light they had recognized as the selfsame Silmaril of Lúthien for which Dior had been slain and Doriath had fallen.
+At first it had been a painful reminder of all they had suffered, but in time its distant brilliance had seemed to herald instead a reversal of past misfortunes, a promise of the Belain to yet bring good out of ill.
+In any event, it heralded change, and none knew if such boded well for what remained of the realms in exile.

 “There is also the little matter of the Curse,” Oropher purred into her hair, holding her closer.
 “The shadow of ruin stalks these people, and I will not leave my family to be caught in its trawl.”

-Regardless of blood, they had freely taken the bereaved youth of their race into their hearts, and in that Oropher had valiantly proven himself twice the father Thalos had expected of him.
-In an uncharacteristically heated moment he had accused Oropher of being crass and overbearing, that she and the children he would sire upon her could expect but little affection from one who knew not how to cultivate it.
-She had denied such an accusation then, and would still have denied it now had not her husband’s own actions already done so.
+Regardless of blood, they had freely taken the bereaved youth of their race into their hearts, and in that Oropher had proven himself twice the father Thalos had expected of him.
+In an uncharacteristically heated moment, he had accused Oropher of being crass and overbearing, that she and the children he would sire upon her could expect but little affection from one who knew not how to inspire it.
+She had denied such an accusation then, and would still have denied it now had not her husband’s own deeds already done so.